-On February 21, 2018 U.S. District Court Judge Paul A. Englemayer ordered the final approval of the $10 million settlement between Braskem S.A., the largest petrochemical producer in Latin America, and investors of Braskem's American Depositary Receipts for its failure to disclose at least $5 million in annual payments between 2006-2012 to Petrobras officials and others in exchange for lower prices on naphtha, a critical ingredient in Brazilian petrochemicals.
+On February 21, 2018 U.S. District Court Judge Paul A. Englemayer ordered the final approval of the $10 million settlement between Braskem S.A., the largest petrochemical producer in Latin America, and investors of Braskem's American Depositary Receipts for its failure to disclose at least $5 million in annual payments between 2006-2012 to Petrobras officials and others in exchange for lower prices on naphtha, a raw material used in the production of petrochemicals.

 On June 26, 2015, investors filed a proposed class action lawsuit in New York federal court against Braskem SA claiming that their stock price was artificially inflated by bribes paid to Petrobras to ensure cheap raw material prices.

 A Braskem shareholder, who purchased the Brazilian petrochemical company's American Depositary Shares, says the company’s stock price tanked when a Brazilian newspaper in March implicated the company in the corruption scandal that has rocked state-owned Petrobras and the Brazilian government.

 Plaintiff Douglas W. Peters is seeking class action status for the lawsuit, filed in a Manhattan federal court on behalf of individuals or institutions that purchased Braskem's American depositary receipts between June 1, 2010 and March 11, 2015, according to court documents.